-- Optomed has evaluated the expected credit loss related to overdue trade receivables and recognized a loss allowance of EUR 715 thousand on an individual basis.
+Optomed has evaluated the expected credit loss related to overdue trade receivables and kept the loss allowance of 30% which was recognized EUR 589 (715) thousand this year.

 - Following the variety of types of sales proceeds collected by the Group and the significant amount of overdue trade receivables and related credit loss risk, revenue recognition and trade receivables are perceived as a key audit matter.
 Our audit measures included, among others: